hukevinxiaochen/fs-react-bp/README.markdown

 - done is node-style, i.e. it can take an Error instance as first argument
 - done with an Error instance causes the test to fail with the given error

+#### Test hooks

+- before() - once before the first test case in the block
+- beforeEach() - once before each test case
+- afterEach() - runs after each test case
+- after() - runs once after the last test case in the block

+each takes a callback function as argument.

+optional description as first argument to track errors.
+Named functions get their names used to describe the hook if nothing else supplied.

+*root level* hooks are defined outside the describe block and apply to all test files regardless of where they are defined.

+#### Mocha in the browser

+One can src client-side mocha test files.

+- create a test script called test:browser

 # Notes to Fullstack

 * boilermaker: 10.
 Testing: consider that enzyme has instructions that now have you use an adapter rather than have to worry about getting react-test-renderer or addons-test-utils on your own.